Skip to content

 host/client_app/pages/Landing.tsx"Landing" (host-level, no namespace)

-• <ModuleName> is the PascalCase of the module's package directory: blog_postsBlogPosts, file_storageFileStorage.
+• <ModuleName> is the module's ModuleMeta.name — by convention the PascalCase of the module's package directory: blog_postsBlogPosts, file_storageFileStorage.

 • <PageName> is the path under pages/ minus .tsx.
 Subdirectories become slashes: admin/Settings.tsxadmin/Settings.